amonks/colorcube-js/README.md

 In the demo page, I use [core-js](https://github.com/zloirock/core-js) because it was easy to CDN in.

 Babel maintains their own [polyfill](http://babeljs.io/docs/advanced/caveats/), which would work also.

+## alternatives

+There are several other options for in-browser color extraction.
+I like this one best because it is small and easy to understand.
+(Props again to Ole Krause-Sparmann for the excellent algorithm).

+*   [vibrant.js](http://jariz.github.io/vibrant.js/) is based on Android's support library
+*   [color thief](http://lokeshdhakar.com/projects/color-thief/) works by color quantizing
+*   [jquery.adaptive-backgrounds.js](https://github.com/briangonzalez/jquery.adaptive-backgrounds.js) is even smaller than colorcube-js but requires jQuery